AleGuarnieri/aleguarnieri.github.io/README.md

 ### Data wrangling and visualization with Python

-Projects focused on the application of Python to data science, using modules like Pandas or Matplotlib to correctly extract, visualize and interpret data
+Projects focused on the application of Python to data science, using modules like Pandas or Matplotlib to correctly extract, visualize and interpret data.

 :blue_book: [Airbnb accomodations in Milan](https://github.com/AleGuarnieri/Airbnb-accomodations-analysis-in-Milan)
 :ledger: [Introduction to Data Science in Python](https://github.com/AleGuarnieri/aleguarnieri.github.io/tree/master/Data%20wrangling%20and%20visualization%20with%20Python/Introduction%20to%20Data%20Science%20in%20Python)